 Much like technological innovation in general, the practice of data analytics continues to evolve and improve, particularly in accordance with the debut of new digital platforms.
-As we head into 2017, there is little doubt that new and exciting trends in data analytics will begin to emerge.
-Here is a guide to some of the most significant and anticipated data analytics trends for 2017:
+As we head into a new decade, there are several different data analytics trends to look out for.

 1. Sharing data

 Sharing data will become simpler and easier as society continues to connect more devices to the cloud.
 This is exemplified by the internet of things (IoT): the network of interconnected objects that can function in tandem and share data near instantaneously between one another.
 Both consumer and business use of the IoT has been growing exponentially in the past decade.
 Various organizations are making it their goal to expand the capability of their IoT devices, making information sharing a standardized data management practice across platforms and services.